canonical/praecepta/en/index.md

 AM, PM<br>a.m., p.m. | Use 24-hour time.
 per | each<br> every

-Lastly, these Latin words and phrases are widespread in academia or research.
+Lastly, these Latin words and phrases are widespread in academia and research.
 Their meanings don't belong in documentation:

 - a postiori
 - ad nauseum